QratorLabs/inclickdb/demo2/README.md

 ### Store metrics
 #### What is it?

-This stand does the following:
+This demo does the following:
 - Generates some graphite data
 - parses it
 - Sends it to [clickhouse]